Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Related Works

 \subsection{Evaluation of Emotional Support Models}

 The evaluation of emotional support models has evolved from surface-level fluency to interactional supportive efficacy.
-Early research focused on evaluating whether generated empathetic responses exhibited emotionally appropriate expressions \cite{santhanam-shaikh-2019-emotional}, using lexical metrics (e.g., BLEU, Perplexity) against reference dialogues such as EmpatheticDialogues \cite {rashkin-etal-2019-towards}.
+Early research evaluated whether generated empathetic responses exhibited emotionally appropriate expressions \cite{santhanam-shaikh-2019-emotional}, using lexical metrics (e.g., BLEU, Perplexity) against reference dialogues such as EmpatheticDialogues \cite {rashkin-etal-2019-towards}.
 Since these metrics often fail to capture supportive effectiveness, later work adopted ESConv \cite{liu-etal-2021-towards} as evaluation scenarios and performed human evaluation, where evaluators role-play seekers and rate support quality using predefined criteria (e.g., Identification, Empathy) \cite{zhao-etal-2023-transesc, cheng-etal-2022-improving}.
-However, these human role-play evaluations are constrained by predefined scenarios and fail to fully reflect the dynamics of real-world support interactions, while also being costly to conduct at scale.
+However, these human role-play evaluations are constrained by predefined scenarios, fail to reflect real-world interaction dynamics, and are costly to scale.
 These limitations have driven recent evaluation toward simulator-based evaluation frameworks, where seeker simulators interact with supporter models and automated evaluation is performed on the generated dialogues.